jhudsl/GDSCN_Book_Statistics_for_Genomics_Differential_Expression/docs/08-simplemodelfitting.md

 library(limma)
 ```

-First, we want to transform the count data before we proceed.
-The `voom()` function transforms count data to $\log_{2}$-counts per million (logCPM), estimates the mean-variance relationship, and uses this to compute appropriate observation-level weights.
-We should also supply the design matrix.
+You want to transform the count data before proceeding with model fitting.

+The `voom()` function transforms count data to $\log_{2}$-counts per million (logCPM), estimates the mean-variance relationship, and uses these values to compute appropriate observation-level weights.
+This is an important step that takes into account the mean-variance relationship in the data.
+In other words, it factors in that as gene counts (expression) becomes greater, so does the variance. `voom()` also corrects for differences in sequencing depth among samples (libraries).
+This can happen when one sample starts with more total RNA or the sequencer produces more data for one sample over another.

+You should also supply the design matrix.

 ```r
 assay_data <- voom(assay_data, design = design_matrix)
 ```

 Next, use the `limma` function `lmFit()`.
 This function fits multiple linear models by weighted or generalized least squares.
 A linear model is fitted to the expression data for each gene.
-We should also supply the design matrix.
+As above, you should supply the design matrix.

 ```r
 fit <- lmFit(assay_data, design = design_matrix)
 ```

-The code above estimates coefficients, but it's easier to interpret if we have log-odd or p-values.
-We can use `eBayes()` for this.
-This function computes moderated t-statistics, moderated F-statistic, and log-odds of differential expression by empirical Bayes moderation of the standard errors, given the output of `lmFit()`.
+The code above estimates coefficients, but it's easier to interpret if you have log-odd or p-values.
+You can use `eBayes()` for this.

+The `eBayes()` function computes moderated t-statistics, moderated F-statistic, and log-odds of differential expression by empirical Bayes moderation of the standard errors, when this function is given the output of `lmFit()`.
 This allows us to rank genes in order of evidence for differential expression.
 Using empirical Bayes methods squeezes the gene-wise residual variances toward a common value (or towards a global trend).

 ```r
 fit <- eBayes(fit)
 ```

-Now that we have a fitted model and estimated statistics, we can select the top-ranked genes for for the design matrix we supplied (remember, we are looking at the effect of dexamethasone treatment).
+Now that you have a fitted model and estimated statistics, you can look at individual genes.

+Because the fitted models are based on the design matrix we supplied, "top" genes will be based the difference between `trt` and `untrt`.
+Remember that these indicate whether or not cells received dexamethasone treatment.
+The function `topTable()` shows you the top-ranked genes given the model you supplied.

 ```r